EXPRESSCLUSTER/SQLServer/SQLServer2019onWindows_SharedDisk.md

 1. Confirm that failover group is active on the server and the following resources are Offline:
 	- service_SQLAgent resource
 	- service_SQLServer resource.
-1. Check Upgraded SQL Server Instance is started normally:
+1. Confirm that the Upgraded SQL Server Instance is started normally:
 	1. Start SQL Server Configuration Manager.
 	1. Select [SQL Server Services] at the left tree.
 	1. Right click [SQL Server (\<Instance name\>)] and select [Start].